gruguy/learngit/readme.txt

-this is my git readme.txt

-gruguy makes it.

-git is free software.

-git is a distributed version control system.
+git is a istributed version control system.
+Git is free software distributed uer the GPL.